E-menu/Raspberry_python_app/README.md

 # Raspberry_python_app
-An app for Raspberry Pi with touched screen to send customer's orders.
+An app for Raspberry Pi with touch screen to send customer's orders.